n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GitLab/README.md

 	- Edit an issue
 	- Get the data of a single issue
 	- Lock an issue
 - Repository
 	- Get the data of a single repository
-	- Returns issues of a repository
+	- Return issues of a repository
 - Release
-	- Creates a new release
+	- Create a new release
 - User
 	- Returns the repositories of a user